 There are currently around 20 T-14s prototypes with the Russian Ground Forces undergoing testing.
 More prototypes are expected to be delivered this year, although the exact number is unknown.
 Final operational evaluation for the T-14 has been set for 2019.

 The first T-14 tanks are expected to enter initial operational service with the 1st Guards Tank Regiment of 2nd Guards Tamanskaya Motor Rifle Division, garrisoned in Moscow and part of Russia’s Western Military District.

 “The T-14 (…) is one of the world’s first battle tanks to feature an unmanned turret,” I explained in August 2017.
-“The MBT’s main weapon system is a 2A82 125-millimeter smoothbore cannon, capable of firing high-powered munitions (10 shots a minute at an effective range of up to 7 kilometers).
-The 125-millimeter variant will be replaced with a more powerful 152 mm cannon in later versions, although this would reduce the T-14s ammunition capacity and likely require a complete re-design of the platform.
+“The MBT’s main weapon system is a 2A82 125-millimeter smoothbore cannon, capable of firing high-powered munitions (10 shots a minute at an effective range of up to 7 kilometers).”
+The 125-millimeter variant may be replaced with a more powerful 152-millimeter cannon in later versions, although this would reduce the T-14s ammunition capacity and likely require a complete re-design of the platform.